Title

 PNP Circular No. 2008-006 establishes guidelines for the specialty training of PNP nurses, outlining selection procedures, training duration, service obligations, and coordination with healthcare institutions to enhance their professional growth in various nursing fields.

-The circular prescribes the guidelines and procedures governing and regulating the conduct of specialty training of PNP nurses to enhance their professional growth in various fields of nursing care.
+It prescribes the guidelines and procedures governing and regulating the conduct of specialty training of PNP nurses.

-Specialty Training embraces the training of PNP nurses in any of the various fields of nursing care enumerated in the circular, such as Clinical Areas Nursing, Flight Nursing, Diabetic Nursing, and others.
+It embraces the training of PNP nurses in any of the various fields of nursing care enumerated in paragraph 5.1 of the circular.

-The policy is to institutionalize a uniform and standard system of selecting candidates based on the seniority lineal list and their potential for professional growth, ensuring equal opportunity to avail of training.
+To institutionalize a uniform and standard system of selecting candidates to ensure opportunities for all nurses based in the seniority lineal list and their potential for professional growth.

-The number of specialty trainees shall not exceed ten percent (10%) of the total nurse's strength.
+Specialty training shall not exceed ten percent (10%) of the total nurses’ strength.

-Trainees are entitled to a daily training subsistence allowance of Thirty Pesos (P30.00) and a monthly allowance of One Hundred Pesos (P100.00) for instructional materials, subject to availability of funds.
+An additional daily training subsistence allowance (TSA) of P30.00 and a monthly allowance of P100.00 for instructional materials, chargeable against Health Service Training Funds, subject to availability of funds and auditing rules.

-The trainee must refund all expenses incurred by the PNP for the specialty training.
-The refund may be charged against benefits due to the trainee, such as salary and allowances, and may lead to further legal action.
+The trainee must refund all expenses incurred by the PNP incidental to the specialty training; payment will be charged against benefits due, particularly salary and allowances, without prejudice to further legal action.

-The circular takes effect fifteen (15) days after filing a copy with the University of the Philippines Law Center in accordance with Executive Order No. 292, as amended.
+Fifteen (15) days from the filing of a copy at the University of the Philippines Law Center, consistent with Section 3 and 4, Chapter 2, Book VII of Executive Order No. 292 (Revised Administrative Code of 1987), as amended.

 Analyze Cases Smarter, Faster